 Anyone can feel anxious when faced with something unusual.
 Even the school day, while structured to a great degree, can be unpredictable at times.
 Developing a sturdy framework for the course of their time at home can be enormously effective in easing kids’ anxieties and helping them settle into the everyday routine more comfortably.

 Without all of the extra variables associated with physically going to school, there’s a sense of safety involved that brings about relaxation.
 When they feel better, they’re more likely to stick to your intended schedule.
 That applies to any type of change in your everyday routine, whether they’ve retired their backpacks for summer break or they’re on temporary hiatus for some other reason.

-Eventually, it will be time to dig out those back to school shirts and backpacks and return to the classroom.
+Eventually, it will be time to dig out those school uniform polo shirts and backpacks and return to the classroom.
 To move from an unstructured environment to one that’s far more rigid can be disconcerting.
 By committing to some sort of routine at home, it will be far simpler for your kids to go back to their school routine, too.

 You can help them even more by creating a few bedtime habits that can carry over when they get back to school.
 They can choose their clothes for the next day, brush their teeth, and make sure that they have everything ready for school.
 Younger kids can enjoy story-time with you before drifting off to sleep.
 These types of habits are both comforting and reliable, and they will go a long way in ensuring that this time at home is well spent.